 During the lease term in Pimmit Hills

-During tenancy, the rental property belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental in Pimmit Hills, the renter must allow us to go into the rental home.
-Some good reasons to go into rental property are to:
+During tenancy, the rental home belongs to the tenant we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental home in Pimmit Hills, the tenant must allow us to go into the rental.
+Some justifiable reasons to go into rental are to:

 - Supply necessary services, or